Nzaba/datasciencecom-r-tutorial/post/blogpost.md

              method = "rf", trControl = ctrl, tuneGrid = rf_grid)
 ```

 The above code snippet performs a 10-fold cross validation to find the best parameter `mtry` in the [Random forest](https://en.wikipedia.org/wiki/Random_forest) algorithm. `mtry` is the number of columns randomly picked to grow trees at each step.
-Once this is tun, the training ends with the best `mtry`=5 and results in 74% accuracy in predicting `highViews`.
+Once this snippet finishes running, the training ends with the best `mtry`=5 and results in 74% accuracy in predicting `highViews`.
 This is not great, but a good start.
 One can add more features that we have ignored in constructing our data to increase the accuracy.

 Random forest also gives us which features are the most important (using the amount a given feature reduces the Gini index, one of the most common error rates used for classification in tree based methods).
 These are the top ten most important features that Random Forest has found: